-Donor: In 2013, the University launched an appeal supported by Healthscope Melbourne Clinic, to establish a fund in memory of Professor Isaac Schweitzer who passed away in 2013.
-Professor Schweitzer was an outstanding clinician, researcher, and teacher, who made an incredible contribution to the University of Melbourne’s Department of Psychiatry, and from 2000, to the Melbourne Clinic as the inaugural Healthscope Chair.
-His passion for traveling and working overseas and international collaboration enabled new and innovative approaches for the treatment of mental health problems.
+In 2013, the University launched an appeal supported by Healthscope's The Melbourne Clinic, to establish a fund in memory of Professor Isaac Schweitzer, who passed away in 2013.
+Prof. Schweitzer was an outstanding clinician, researcher, and teacher, who made an incredible contribution to the University of Melbourne’s Department of Psychiatry and, from 2000, to The Melbourne Clinic as the inaugural Healthscope Chair.
+His passion for travelling and working overseas, and international collaboration, enabled new and innovative approaches for the treatment of mental-health problems.

-The establishment of the Isaac Schweitzer Travelling Fellowship creates a lasting legacy by offering an early career researcher or psychiatrist the same opportunity to broaden their experience and knowledge overseas.
-Recipients of this fellowship will build upon Professor Schweitzer’s innate curiosity, open-mindedness and interest in new ideas through their research and interactions with patients for a long time to come.
+The establishment of the Isaac Schweitzer Travelling Fellowship created a lasting legacy, by offering an early-career researcher or psychiatrist the opportunity to broaden their experience and knowledge overseas.
+Recipients of this fellowship will build upon Prof. Schweitzer’s innate curiosity, open-mindedness, and interest in new ideas, through their research and interactions with patients for a long time to come.

-The Fellowship is for an early career researcher or psychiatrist, providing the opportunity to travel overseas to undergo training or professional development to further their career in the field of psychiatry.
+This award is to support an early-career researcher or psychiatrist, working in the field of psychiatry in the Department of Psychiatry at The University of Melbourne, providing the opportunity to travel overseas to undergo training or professional development to further their career in the field of psychiatry.

 Disclaimer: The benefit amount for this award is approximate.
 It will be confirmed at the time of awarding and determined by the committee according to the terms of the award.

-- A capacity to communicate complex ideas and theory, undertake research and deliver mental health services at a level equal to that required to gain entry into a postgraduate academic program at The University of Melbourne
+- Capacity to communicate complex ideas and theory, undertake research, and deliver mental-health services at a level equal to that required to gain entry into a postgraduate academic program at The University of Melbourne

-- A keen interest in broadening clinical and research experience and knowledge in psychiatry at an external University, hospital, research or teaching institution overseas
+- Keen interest in broadening clinical and research experience and knowledge in psychiatry at an external university, hospital, research, or teaching institution overseas

 2017 Not awarded